TheCloudlessSky/NHibernate.Cache.DynamicCacheBuster/README.md

 model changes) manually, you can use the `cache.region_prefix` setting.
 However, it has the same problem as cach region names for each model.

-- This project is very similar to to how
+- This project is similar to how
 [Shopify's IdentityCache](https://github.com/Shopify/identity_cache) does cache key generation for Ruby on Rails.